 Mayo Lake Minerals - Yukon Properties

 Mayo Lake Minerals Inc. (MLM) is a Yukon-focused exploration company that has taken advantage of data overlooked during the last Yukon staking rush to establish a highly prospective portfolio.
-The late Dr. Chris Gleeson supervised the collection of high-quality geochemical data in the vicinity of Mayo Lake in the 1960s during the Geological Survey of Canada’s Operation Keno, a regional pilot study using geochemistry for exploration.
-This data, which suggests that the placer gold in the Mayo Lake placer district is locally sourced in the uplands surrounding the placer creeks, has never been digitized and has consequently been overlooked by explorationists.
-Utilizing the data as a guide from Operation Keno, MLM decided to acquire and explore numerous properties around Mayo Lake.
+The late Dr. Chris Gleeson supervised the collection of high-quality geochemical data in the vicinity of Mayo Lake in the 1960s during the Geological Survey of Canada’s Operation Keno, which was never digitized and has consequently been overlooked by explorationists.
+This data suggests that the placer gold in the Mayo placer district is locally sourced in the uplands surrounding the placer creeks.
+Utilizing the data from Operation Keno as a guide, MLM decided to acquire and explore numerous properties around Mayo Lake.

-This paints a picture of the Mayo Lake placer district reminiscent of the White Gold District prior to 2009.
-Nearly every creek is a current or past producer of gold and very little geochemistry or geophysics has ever been completed to locate the source of the placer gold.
-Recent action by major gold miners in the area include Barrick Gold’s strategic investment in Atac Resources (40 km northeast of MLM’s properties), Victoria Gold’s ongoing expansion and development of its Eagle Gold Project at Dublin Gulch (20 km north of MLM’s properties), and Newmount Mining Corporation’s joint venture on Goldstrike Resources Ltd’s Plateau property (40 km southeast of MLM’s properties).
-This demonstrates the potential for lode mining of this historic mining camp.
+MLM believes that the Mayo placer district hosts the same potential as the White Gold district prior to 2009.
+Nearly every creek is a current or past producer of gold and very little geochemistry or geophysics has ever been completed to locate the source of gold.
+Recent action by major gold miners in the area including Barrick Gold’s strategic investment in Atac Resources (40 km northeast of MLM’s properties), Victoria Gold’s ongoing expansion and development of its Eagle Gold Project at Dublin Gulch (20 km north of MLM’s properties), and Newmount Mining Corporation’s joint venture on Goldstrike Resources Ltd’s Plateau property (40 km southeast of MLM’s properties) are testament to the potential for gold discovery of this historic placer district.

 On MLM’s most advanced property, the Anderson-Davidson claim group, MLM has defined a 10-kilometre-long gold trend (Figure 1) three robust drill-ready gold targets within the trend, in spite of the fact that much of the property has not been screened by geochemical or geological surveys.
-Other significant coincidental geochemical-geophysical anomalies have been located on MLM’s other properties that need more work to refine drill targets.
+Significant associated geochemical-geophysical anomalies have been located on all MLM’s other properties that need more work to refine drill targets.

 Figure 1: Geochemical soil anomalies vector to gold mineralization